andrewvalentino/TugasBesarKeduaUasPAW/public/vendors/iconfonts/flag-icon-css/README.md

 ## Development

-Run the `npm install` to install the dependencies after cloning the project and you'll be able to:
+Run the `nomor_identitas install` to install the dependencies after cloning the project and you'll be able to:

 To watch for changes and live reload if served